Stellar Collisions and Blue Straggler Stars in Dense Globular Clusters: Acknowledgements

 \section{Acknowledgements}

-Support for this study was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
-The grant identifying number is HST-AR-12829.01-A. SC also acknowledges support from the Department of Astronomy, University of Florida.
-FAR acknowledges support from NASA ATP Grant NNX09AO36G at Northwestern University.
+We thank C.~Knigge, N.~Leigh, and an anonymous referee for valuable suggestions.
+Support for this study was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555; the grant identifying number is HST-AR-12829.01-A. SC also acknowledges support from the Department of Astronomy at the University of Florida.
+FAR acknowledges support from NASA ATP Grant NNX09AO36G at Northwestern University and from NSF Grant PHY-1066293 at the Aspen Center for Physics.
 AS is supported by the Natural Sciences and Engineering Research Council of Canada.
-EG is supported by NWO under grant 639.041.129.
-All author would like to thank the Kavli Institute for Theoretical Physics for their hospitality, where this project began.
-This work was supported in part by the National Science Foundation under Grant No. NSF PHY11-25915.
+All authors would like to thank the Kavli Institute for Theoretical Physics, where this project began; this work was supported in part at KITP by the National Science Foundation under Grant PHY11-25915.

 \LongTables